maria-neto/devops-23-24-JPE-1231842/CA3/Part2/README.md

 config.ssh.insert_key = false
 ```

+ The `config.vm.box` setting defines the base box, which contains a pre-configured operating system image, as well as some default settings.
+These boxes can be developed for a variety of platforms and operating systems.
- The `config.vm.box` setting defines the base box to use for the virtual machine.
-In this case, the `ubuntu/focal64` box was used, which is an official Ubuntu 20.04 LTS box.
-The `config.ssh.insert_key` setting is used
+ In this case, the `ubuntu/focal64` box was used, which is an official Ubuntu 20.04 LTS box, compatible with VirtualBox.
+The `config.ssh.insert_key` setting is used to disable the automatic insertion of the SSH key into the virtual machine.
+This
- to disable the automatic insertion of the SSH key into the virtual machine.
-This setting is useful when using a custom SSH key for authentication, which is not being used in this assigment.
+ setting is useful when using a custom SSH key for authentication.

  ### 2. Common Provisioning